The Founder’s Journey:

 The Personal Toll

-With every move, deployment, and job shift, any hope of stability faded.
+With every move, every deployment, every job shift, any hope of stability slowly disappeared.

-The cycle of uncertainty, professional rejection, and frustration wore me down.
+Over time, the cycle of uncertainty, professional rejection, and constant transition wore me down.

-Eventually, I slipped into self-destructive patterns—reckless spending, isolating myself, and seeking temporary distractions to dull the stress.
-I convinced myself that as long as I kept moving, kept chasing the next opportunity, I wouldn’t have to stop and face the toll it was taking.
+I convinced myself that as long as I kept chasing the next opportunity, the next challenge, the next adrenaline rush… I wouldn’t have to stop and face what was really happening.

-I chased adventure as both an outlet and an escape.
+I sought adventure as both an outlet and an escape.

 “The deeper struggles didn’t go away, they were always waiting in the quiet.”